 Jen grew up in Iowa where one of her favorite activities was planting and harvesting an annual garden with her family.
-After graduating from the University of Northern Iowa with a degree in non-profit administration, she has spent the past 20 years working for non-profits in a variety of roles, most recently with Girl Scouts San Diego.
+Jen graduated from the University of Northern Iowa with a bachelor’s degree in non-profit administration and Arizona State University with a master’s degree in Nonprofit Leadership.
+She has spent the past 20 years working for non-profits in a variety of roles, most recently with Girl Scouts San Diego.
 Jen values the importance of building an active, healthy and engaged community and hopes to create long-lasting relationships with not only the National City community, but with anyone who wishes to be a part of Olivewood Gardens.
 In her free time, Jen enjoys traveling, any and all outdoor activities, exploring farmers markets and the local food scene.

 Leonard is the Gardens and Facilities Manager at Olivewood Gardens and Learning Center.
 He brings more than two decades of professional growing experience in San Diego County, and has been gardening since he was about 2.
 He most recently managed operations for Waterwise Botanicals in Bonsall and has overseen growing at Miramar Wholesale Nurseries, HerbThyme Farms, and other local nurseries.
 For many years, he managed the urban farm onsite at San Pasqual Academy in Escondido for their resident students.
 Leonard is excited to work with students and families here at Olivewood.
 He is happiest when his hands are in the soil and looks forward to inspiring and empowering our community to grow both food and flowers.